-The COVID-19 pandemic had various and sometimes opposing impacts on the financial position of AEI, the major ones being:
+The tail of the COVID-19 pandemic had various and sometimes opposing impacts on the financial position of AEI, the major ones in random order being:

-- Economic activity was generally volatile in 2021, with periods of lock-down and virtually completely unrestricted activity.
-AEI's customers were impacted differently, with retailers and dealers being impacted negatively and on-line channels experiencing high growth rates.
-AEI overall was impacted slightly negatively on (lower) sales. - Due to reduced (travel) activity levels in general, numbers of claims made decreased, positively impacting the company's result.
+- Economic activity generally was volatile in 2022 but less than in 2021.
+AEI's customers were impacted differently, with retailers and dealers recovering sales and on-line channels experiencing slight decreases compared to 2021.
+AEI overall was impacted slightly negatively on the (lower) level of sales. - Due to reduced (travel) activity levels in general, numbers of claims made decreased, positively impacting the company's result.
 The logistical cost of repair or replacement sometimes increased but this did not exceed the benefits of reduced numbers of claims.

-Due to additional governmental support measures, the Creditor lines were not impacted by additional unemployment or disability claims.
-AEI is conscious that this may change in 2022 and has provided for such possible impact accordingly.
+• Due to governmental support measures, the Creditor lines were not impacted by any observable additional unemployment or disability claims.